 Playing away from home for the 12th time in their last 14 games since the All-Star break, the Hawks finished the way they did only four other times during the grueling stretch — with a loss.

-Nashville Predators rallied to defeat the Blackhawks 5-3 before a crowd of 15,075 at the Sommet Center.
+Joel Ward scored the game-winner with 5 minutes 3 seconds remaining Tuesday night as the Nashville Predators rallied to defeat the Blackhawks 5-3 before a crowd of 15,075 at the Sommet Center.
 The loss was the Hawks' second straight and snapped their three-game road winning streak.

 Dustin Byfuglien, Martin Havlat and Patrick Kane scored goals in the second period to give the Hawks a 3-1 lead heading into the third, but Nashville scored four straight goals to hand goaltender Cristobal Huet and the Hawks the defeat.